 - Found in: dark, moist sites, such as basement, bathrooms, kitchens, drains, sewers

-- Habits and Behavior: The American cockroach is found both indoors and outside, and will infest structures by coming in from outdoors, particularly after a heavy rain or in search of food and water; being carried in with packages or belongings, or tunneling in through sewer lines.
+- Habits and behavior: The American cockroach is found both indoors and outside, and will infest structures by coming in from outdoors, particularly after heavy rain or in search of food and water; being carried in with packages or belongings, or tunneling in through sewer lines.

 - Breeding: The female does not carry her egg capsule as the German cockroach does, rather she drops it, or even glues it, into a suitable site within a day of it being formed.
 Egg capsules carry only about 16 eggs, but she can produce up to 14 in her lifetime.

 - Fun fact: This is one horror movie that can truly happen: American cockroaches can come into a home from the sewer system, making their way through plumbing traps and swimming up into toilets.